What is Delta-8 THC? Beginner Guide

 This cannabinoid occurs naturally, but in very low concentrations.

 Delta 8 THC forms as a byproduct of delta 9 THC which is much more abundant in cannabis.

 As delta 9 THC breaks down under exposure to UV light and oxygen, most of it is converted into CBN (cannabinol).
 The rest forms delta 8 THC.
 Most dried cannabis flower contains less than 1% delta 8 THC.

-The concentration of delta 8 THC can be increased by exposing the plant to UV light, which speeds up the conversion process.
+The concentration of delta 8 THC can be increased by exposing the plant to UV light, which speeds up the change.
 THC can then be extracted, concentrated, and separated into its delta 8 and delta 9 fractions.

 However, any product made from non-hemp cannabis plants is considered restricted and may not be legal to purchase depending on local state laws.
-Instead, most delta 8 products are made by from hemp — which is entirely legal throughout the united states.
+Instead, most delta 8 products are made from hemp — which is entirely legal throughout the United States.